-I know it’s the last thing you want to do when you feel like crud, but exercise, especially cardio (think walking, jogging, dancing, swimming, biking), is the best way to press the reset button after a day of splurging.
+I know it’s the last thing you want to do when you're not feeling great, but exercise, especially cardio (think walking, jogging, dancing, swimming, biking), is the best way to press the reset button after a day of splurging.
 So wake up and take a 45-minute brisk walk, hit the gym, or dive into the pool.
-You’ll sweat off the uncomfortable bloat, release mood-boosting endorphins and, according to a new study out of the University of Michigan, prevent the inflammation and abnormal glucose responses that can occur in people when they overeat.
+You’ll start sweating, release mood-boosting endorphins and, according to a study from the University of Michigan, prevent the inflammation and abnormal glucose responses that can occur in people when they overeat.
 The best news?
-You’ll now be in the right frame of mind to make healthy food choices throughout the rest of the day (preventing a one-day splurge from turning into a one-week splurge).
+You’ll now be in the right frame of mind to make healthy food choices throughout the rest of the day.

 2. Drink plenty of water.

 Proper hydration is always essential, but it’s especially so after a night of indulgence.
-Drinking ample amounts of plain old water helps to flush excess salt and fluid out of your system, aids in digestion and can deflate the puffiness caused by yesterday’s food extravaganza.
-Plus, if you’re regretting the last cocktail (or two) from the previous night, rehydrating your body will help you recover from a hangover much more quickly.
+Drinking ample amounts of hydrating water helps to flush excess salt and fluid out of your system, aids in digestion and can deflate the puffiness caused by yesterday’s food extravaganza.
+Plus, if you’re regretting the last cocktail (or two) from the previous night, rehydrating your body will help you recover from a hangover a bit faster.
 Start your morning with two 8-ounce cups, and drink another 8 cups throughout the remainder of the day — that’s a total of 10 cups (or 80 ounces).
-Feel free to sip additional unsweetened coffee and tea as well.
+Feel free to sip additional unsweetened coffee and tea, as well.

 While starchy carbs are not the enemy, it’s best to give them the boot for the entire day (whole grains included) or however long you're following this plan.
 This will automatically drive down your caloric intake and force you to focus on nutrient-rich veggies and protein.
-And let’s face it, you probably went overboard on starch the day before anyway, so consider this as a way to help balance out your system.

-Research shows that protein helps rev your metabolism, improve your focus and regulate blood sugar.
-When it comes to food coma recovery, egg whites are ideal because they have just 17 calories and 4 grams of protein each.
-Eat four to five egg whites however you like — hard-boiled, scrambled, or in an omelet with loads of your favorite fiber-rich veggies.
-The more veggies the better, since protein + fiber is a winning combination when it comes to filling you up and keeping you feeling full for hours after the meal.
+Protein is essential for breakfast, When it comes to food coma recovery, egg whites are ideal because they have just 17 calories and 4 grams of protein each.
+Scramble four egg whites with 1 egg yolk to get a great nutritious boost.
+If you like, you can also mix in a fiber-rich veggie like tomatoes, broccoli or spinach.
+Protein plus fiber is a winning combination when it comes to filling you up and keeping you feeling full for hours after the meal.
 Add in a whole orange (not juice, or you'll be missing out on fiber) for an extra boost of vitamin C. Enjoy unsweetened coffee or tea, if desired.

-This formula is strategically balanced with protein to rev your system, fiber to fill you up and potassium (plus water) to flush out bloat.
+This winning formula is strategically balanced with protein to help rev up your system, fiber to fill you up and potassium (plus water-rich veggies) to flush out bloat.
 Mix and match any of your favorite non-starchy veggies for a versatile lunch.